-This Laboratory Services Agreement ("Agreement") is dated as of the day of (the "Effective Date") by and between with its address at with its address at with its address at and and Ridgewood Diagnostic Lab ("RDL") located at 126 State Street, 2"d Floor, Hackensack, NJ 07601.
+This Laboratory Services Agreement ("Agreement") is dated as of the day of (the "Effective Date") by and between with its address at

+38 Park Ave.
+Firm NECS 20" the Company") and Ridgewood Diagnostic Lab ("RDL") located at 126 State Street, 2"d Floor, Hackensack, NJ 07601.
 RDL, and Company may be referred to herein individually as a "Party" and collectively as the "Parties."